 Access the archives of the top global think tank outside of the United States

 Gale, a Cengage Company, has partnered with Chatham House, a world leader in policy research on international affairs, to provide online access to Chatham House's rich archive covering the twentieth and twenty-first centuries.
-Module 2 contains high-level analysis and research on global trends and key events and issues from the latter part of Cold War to the War on Terror.
+As part of the Gale Primary Sources family, Chatham House Online Archive: Module 2: 1980-2008 contains high-level analysis and research on global trends and key events and issues from the latter part of Cold War to the War on Terror.

 Based in St James's Square, London, Chatham House has long been regarded as one of the world's premier policy institutes on international affairs.
 Since its creation in 1920, it has been a source of independent analysis and informed debate, promoting open as well as confidential discussions about significant developments in the global arena.
 Its teams of researchers produce independent and rigorous analysis of global, regional, and country-specific challenges.
 In 2009, Chatham House was named the top Non-US think tank by the University of Pennsylvania's Global Go To Think Tanks survey, a position it has held for the past six years.